The information in this document is based on the New Zealand Cloud Computing Code of Practice (v1.01 section 5 only). View the NZ CloudCode website.

 Trading name: Arlo Software

-Physical address: Level 2, 7 Ward St, Hutt Central, Lower Hutt 5010, New Zealand
+Physical address: Level 2/79 The Esplanade, Petone, Lower Hutt 5046, New Zealand

 Company Website: www.arlo.co